wentam/bottom-bracket/notes/misc.md

 Another interesting thing to note is that this would allow aarrp implementations to do some weird stuff like support execution of macros written for another platform through virtualization.
 This is actually a good argument to NOT have your IR assembler expand into only one but always provide all options.
 This is actually really interesting because it doesn't actually assume what our host platform is, we're just listing the ways we know how to accomplish the task and letting the aarrp implementation choose whichever it knows how to execute best.
 It's also probably not that big of a deal to have your high-level language expand into all, because this portability is implemented at the IR level which should be a case of quick assembly for all.

 If needing to assemble and optimize the IR 20 times is too expensive, aarrp implementations could also provide a list of the macro execution platforms it supports sorted by priority, and the IR could limit it's expansions.
+Probably also providing stubs for other supported platforms so you can still see a list of supported platforms inside aarrp.

 Another perspective: this is actually a little bit weird, because you only ever need one platform at a given time. (with-macros) could also always only accept the correct machine code for the aarrp execution platform, and you could also provide a (select-platform) macro that expands into the relevant platform for convenience: